San Francisco: Public safety

 The San Francisco Police Department was founded in 1849.
 The portions of the Golden Gate National Recreation Area located within the city, including the Presidio and Ocean Beach, are patrolled by the United States Park Police.

 The San Francisco Fire Department provides both fire suppression and emergency medical services to the city.

-Nicknames

-Bay Area residents generally refer to San Francisco as "the City".
-For residents of San Francisco living in the more suburban parts of the city, "the City" generally refers to the densely populated areas around Market Street.
-Its use, or lack thereof, is a common way for locals to distinguish long time residents from tourists and recent arrivals (as a shibboleth).

-San Francisco has several nicknames, including "The City by the Bay", "Golden Gate City", "Frisco", "SF", "San Fran", and "Fog City"; as well as older ones like "The City that Knows How", "Baghdad by the Bay", or "The Paris of the West".
-"San Fran" and "Frisco" are controversial as nicknames among San Francisco residents.

 Sister cities

 San Francisco participates in the Sister Cities program.
 A total of 41 consulates general and 23 honorary consulates have offices in the San Francisco Bay Area.

+In January 1980, Mayor Dianne Feinstein signed a sister cities agreement with Shanghai during a visit to China.